-This Singapore country supplement dated 13 March 2023 ("Supplement") forms part of and should be read in conjunction with the prospectus for Baillie Gifford UK & Balanced Funds otherwise indicated.
+This Singapore country supplement dated 21 March 2024 ("Supplement") forms part of and should be read in conjunction with the prospectus for Baillie Gifford UK & Balanced Funds ICVC (the "Company") dated 30 November 2023 (the "Prospectus").
+All capitalised terms contained herein shall have the same meaning in this Supplement as in the Prospectus unless otherwise indicated.